-By contrast with the relatively homogeneous spatial distribution of total phytoplankton biomass among the four regions of the Cape Canaveral Shelf study, there were differences between surface and bottom water samples.
+Contrasting the relatively homogeneous spatial distribution of total phytoplankton biomass among the four regions, there were differences between surface and bottom water samples.
 Overall, bottom water samples had higher total phytoplankton biomass than surface water samples.
-The primary reason for the latter pattern was consistently significant presence of diatom biomass in bottom water samples, likely related to resuspension of benthic associated cells, including benthic, meroplanktonic and sedimented pelagic species.
+The primary reason for the latter pattern was consistently higher presence of diatom biomass in bottom water samples, likely related to resuspension of benthic, meroplanktonic, and sedimented pelagic species.
 The importance of sediment resuspension is also indicated by the frequently higher total phosphorus concentrations in bottom versus surface waters.
-There were exceptions to this overall pattern during periods of surface blooms of certain phytoplankton species, such as the buoyancy-regulating cyanobacteria Trichodesmium and motile dinoflagellates in the Fall of 2013.
+There were exceptions to this overall pattern during periods of surface blooms (Fall 2013).

 Phytoplankton Composition

-The results of this study reveal several major features of the phytoplankton community of the Cape Canaveral shelf region.
-Prokaryotic picoplanktonic (i.e. ≈ 0.5-2 µm) phytoplankton (including cyanobacteria and prochlorophytes), dinoflagellates and diatoms were all major contributors to total phytoplankton biomass throughout the two-year study period, and some nanoplanktonic (i.e. ≈ 2-20 µm) eukaryotic phytoplankton taxa were prominent for more restricted periods of time.
-The importance of picoplanktonic prokaryotes on the Cape Canaveral shelf is consistent with the importance of these groups in marine environments around the world, which represent up to 50% of total primary production in the ocean (Jochem, 1988; Tarran et al., 2006; Vaulot et al., 2008; Flombaum et al., 2013; Caroppo, 2015).
+this study reveals several major features of the phytoplankton community of the Cape Canaveral shelf region.
+Prokaryotic picoplanktonic (i.e. ≈ 0.5-2 µm) phytoplankton (including cyanobacteria and prochlorophytes), dinoflagellates, and diatoms were all major contributors to total phytoplankton biomass throughout the two-year study period, and some nanoplanktonic (i.e. ≈ 2-20 µm) eukaryotic phytoplankton taxa were prominent for more restricted periods of time.
+The importance of picoplanktonic prokaryotes on the Cape Canaveral shelf is consistent with the importance of these groups in marine environments around the world (Jochem, 1988; Tarran et al., 2006; Vaulot et al., 2008; Flombaum et al., 2013; Caroppo, 2015).
 By themselves picoplankton (cells <2 μm) have been shown to account for approximately 20-80% of the total primary production in the tropical Eastern Pacific, and for approximately 60% in the tropical Western Atlantic (Blanchot et al., 1992).
-In the Canaveral shelf environment picoplanktonic cyanobacteria were consistently the dominant taxa in terms of cell abundance, with peak densities near or exceeding 109 cells L-1.
-The peak densities for picoplanktonic prokaryotes in this study were generally higher than typically found in the open ocean (Flombaum et al., 2013), although not uncharacteristic of values observed in some other nearshore habitats, where enhanced nutrient levels from both upwelling and anthropogenic runoff provide the potential for higher biomass levels (Paerl et al., 2010; Scanlon, 2012; Caroppo, 2015).
-The fact that picoplanktonic prokaryotes shared the dominant role in terms of biomass with dinoflagellates and diatoms comports with the results of studies of the west-central North Atlantic coast of the United States, showing an increasing relative importance of micro-phytoplankton (i.e. >20 µm) with proximity to the land and the influence of terrestrial watershed inputs (O’Reilly and Zetlin 1998).
+In the Canaveral shelf environment picoplanktonic prokaryotes were consistently the dominant taxa in terms of cell abundance, with peak densities near or exceeding 109 cells L-1.
+The peak densities for picoplanktonic prokaryotes in this study were generally higher than typically found in the open ocean (Flombaum et al., 2013), although not uncharacteristic of values observed in some other nearshore habitats, where nutrients from both upwelling and anthropogenic runoff provide the potential for higher biomass levels (Paerl et al., 2010; Scanlon, 2012; Caroppo, 2015).
+The fact that picoplanktonic prokaryotes shared the dominant role in terms of biomass with dinoflagellates and diatoms comports with studies of the west-central North Atlantic coast of the United States, showing an increasing relative importance of micro-phytoplankton (i.e. >20 µm) with proximity to land and terrestrial watershed inputs (O’Reilly and Zetlin 1998).